Afternoon tea in the most lovely of rose gardens – a different summer experience

 If the weather is good – sit outside and enjoy the perfumed scent of the roses or indoors on the more chilly days in the beautifully renovated cottage.

 You can just come by and grab a seat – or book online or by phone at 3990 9097.
-More information here ( the website is in Danish only).
+More information here ( the website is in English as well).